CSI-Diego-Gaud/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer:The benefit of using markdown is that you can used to add formatting elements to plaintext text documents

 What does "cd" stand for?

- - Answer:
+ - Answer: The "cd' stands for Change Directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer:Yes

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I did not consider looking up other commands

 What would you like to program?

- - Answer:
+ - Answer:Right now, I don't know.

 Type down any class notes below this sentence: